amar-jay/amarken/README.md

 # Amarken
 Goal: best measured chat intelligence under `P <= 60M`; secondary objective: intelligence/artifact-bit and intelligence/runtime-byte.
 No architecture privileged.
 Unlimited sequential experiments; fixed tests decide.

+## Current status (2026-08-22)

+The repository now contains a deterministic EN/TR model-tournament harness, three implemented decoder families (`dt`, `glimmer`, and native-ternary `bit`), shared training/checkpointing, tokenizer runtime support, and deterministic evaluation.
+The first matched 10M/context-512 tournament is complete: Glimmer achieved the best mean validation loss, but every architecture remained at chance-level capability on the small proxy benchmark.
+This is therefore **not** a released assistant or a model-quality claim.

+The selected production tokenizer is `tiktoken-style-apostrophe-bpe-12k`; the legacy SentencePiece tokenizer remains an experimental control.
+The proxy-v2 learning curve is paused: although validation loss improved, the OPUS/Python proxy corpus did not produce the intended concise EN/TR assistant behavior.
+The current critical path is qualifying a local teacher and building an auditable, filtered SFT corpus for concise English/Turkish QA, short reasoning, and tool calling.
+Code generation is out of scope.
+See [REPORT.md](REPORT.md) for results, provenance, and next gated actions.

 ## Development

-Install the test-only dependencies into an activated virtual environment, then run the repository's configured correctness suite:
+Install the runtime dependencies plus the test dependencies into an activated virtual environment, then run the repository's configured correctness suite:

 ```bash
 python -m pip install -r requirements-dev.txt